Apache0ne/GROQAPIW-CONTEXT/README.md

 This repository hosts a forked version of the GROQ LLM Node from @MNeMoNiCuZ.
 Added the context ability for Groq’s API.
 The forked Node now can hold context from all chats using a random uuid4 ID key to call the chats context from the JSON file that has all the saved chats.
 Below I will leave the og way to use the node and then add my extra ways under.
 I highly recommend checking out the rest of @MNeMoNiCuZ nodes.

 ## Groq LLM API W/CONTEXT
 This node makes an API call to groq, and returns the response in text format.
+Has the sauced context

 ![image](https://github.com/user-attachments/assets/eac84632-39d5-45de-b2be-4cd5c3545ecc)